 - A computer with assistive technology is available to assist with searching for jobs.

-- Another computer with assistive technology is available in a private room that requires ID card access.
+A computer with assistive technology is available in the Pence Law Library.
 Please contact the WCL Office of Student Affairs to gain access to the room.
 Please note: Access to this room is only allowed as an accommodation.
-If you wish to document a disability, please follow the registration instructions found on the ASAC’s website at: http://www.american.edu/ocl/asac/For-Students-Eligibility.cfm.
+If you wish to document a disability, please follow the registration instructions found on the ASAC's Registering for Accommodations page.

-If interested contact the Assistive Technology Specialist at 202-885-34070 or email at ATspecialist@american.edu.
+If interested contact the Assistive Technology Manager at 202-885-3360 or e-mail at ATspecialist@american.edu.